 Parameter Default Value Description -o oroperation get-state Executes a cluster-wide operation.
-Operation can be get-state, change-state, shutdown, force-start, get- cluster-version and change- cluster-version. -s orstate None Updates the state of the cluster to a new state.
+Operations can be the following: IMDG Open Source operations: get-state, change-state, shutdown and get-cluster-version.
+IMDG Enterprise operations: force-start, partial-start and change-cluster-version. -s orstate None Updates the state of the cluster to a new state.
 New state can be active, no_migration, frozen, passive.
 This is used with the operation change-state.
 This parameter has no default value; when you use this, you should provide a valid state. -a oraddress 127.0.0.1 Defines the IP address of a cluster member.
 If you want to manage your cluster remotely, you should use this parameter to provide the IP address of a member to this script. -porport 5701 Defines on which port Hazelcast is running on the local or remote machine.
 The default value is 5701. -g orgroupname dev Defines the name of a cluster group which is used for a simple authentication.
 Please see the Creating Cluster Groups section. -P orpassword dev-pass Defines the password of a cluster group (valid only for Hazelcast releases older than 3.8.2).
 Please see the Creating Cluster Groups section. -vorversion None Defines the cluster version to change to.
-To be used in conjunction with change- cluster-version operation.
+To be used in conjunction with change-cluster-version operation.